AVJdataminer/Notes/notes_template.md

 # section for todoist items
 - Upload short courses to github as markdowns
 - Upload Medium articles as markdowns
---  First copy and paste to stack edit then save
+--  First copy and paste to stack edit then save as markdown and html
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODE3OTg5NDU4LDE2OTExODEyNjcsMjExMz
+eyJoaXN0b3J5IjpbMTY5Nzg5NTYxOCwxNjkxMTgxMjY3LDIxMT
-E4NTIyOV19
+MxODUyMjldfQ==
 -->